y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>May 20, 2023-May 23, 2023</time> Nearly done with a lot of smaller projects for this.

 - <time>May 19, 2023</time> Got a lot of work done for both projects.
 Really happy!

 - <time>May 18, 2023</time> Cameraman, anyone?
 Also, won best speaker for a motion in a debate, and lot's of environment work.